Macroscopic loops in the loop O(n) model via the XOR trick

 \subsection{Input from the FK-Ising model}

-For~$x<1$, $\varphi_{\calD,x}^{\mathrm{w}}$ is a standard wired FK-Ising measure.
+For~$x<1$, $\varphi_{\calD,x}^{1}$ is the standard wired FK-Ising measure.
 The classical result of Aizenman, Barsky, and Fernandez~\cite{AizBarFer87} proves that the FK-Ising model undergoes a sharp phase transition at the critical point (see~\cite{DumTas15} for a recent short proof).
 The exact value of the critical point on the triangular lattice is~$x=\tfrac{1}{\sqrt{3}}$, as was first shown by Onsager~\cite{Ons44} (see also~\cite{BefDum12} in which the triangular lattice is addressed explicitly).
-Together, these results imply that, for any~$x\in (\tfrac{1}{\sqrt{3}}, 1)$, the model exhibits exponential decay -- that is, there exists~$c'=c'(x) >0$ such that, for any~$k$,
+Together, these results imply that, for any~$x\in (\tfrac{1}{\sqrt{3}}, 1)$, the model exhibits exponential decay -- that is, there exists~$c'=c'(x) >0$ such that, for any~$k$ and any domain $\calD$ containing $\Lambda_k(\zero)$,

-The RSW theory developed in~\cite{DumHonNol11} for the FK-Ising model implies that, at the critical point~$x=\tfrac{1}{\sqrt{3}}$, the connection probability decays polynomially in distance and probability to cross an annulus~$\Lambda_{2k}(\zero) \setminus \Lambda_k(\zero)$ is bounded above and below uniformly in~$k$.
+The RSW theory developed in~\cite{DumHonNol11} for the FK-Ising model implies that, at the critical point~$x=\tfrac{1}{\sqrt{3}}$, the connection probability decays as a power law in the distance and the probability to cross an annulus~$\Lambda_{2k}(\zero) \setminus \Lambda_k(\zero)$ is bounded above and below uniformly in~$k$.
+We will only require the following upper bounds: